Summer is Coming to Madrid – 6 Things I’m excited about this summer

 Just trust me.
 (Or read up on it – every cell in your body uses Vitamin D, as it turn out.)

 If you’re lacking in joie de vivre in winter, it’s probably because you lack Vitamin D. In summer you can get a pretty good vitamin buzz on in 15 minutes or so – although maybe it depends on your skin color.
 (Full disclosure: I’m ginger.)

 Here’s the method that real Madrid locals swear by: go to Retiro and start taking off clothes until people give you funny looks.
 Then take off one more garment.

 “God” bless European latitudes.

 Around here, it stays light until 10 or 10:30 most of the summer, and you can do all kinds of fun outdoor things in broad daylight.

 Of course, Spain is in the same time zone as Germany, which means the sun comes up much later than in the rest of Europe.
 But that’s Hitler’s fault.

 I like the long summer days, except that it makes sleep a bit difficult.

 (Daylight 18 hours a day means less time for sleep, unless you’re good at lowering the persianas and shutting yourself in.
 Got a good A/C?
-God bless you!)
+Lucky you!
+You’re in a minority.)